ashutoshmjain/gita/src/prologue.md

 In `Sanskrit`, "Invocation" means `Aavahan`.
-It is a ritualized act of instantiating superior powers within oneself through intense meditation and self-sacrifice.
-In Hindu tradition, deities are invoked before uphill tasks - tasks  that seem humanly impossible.
+It is a ritualized act of instantiating superior powers within oneself through intense meditation and sacrifice.
+In Hindu tradition, deities are invoked before taking on uphill tasks - tasks  that seem humanly impossible.
 Based on the nature of task at hand, specific deities are invoked.
 For example, `Rama` invoked `Siva` before crossing the sea.

 Scribing `Mahabharata` was one such uphill task.
 A narrative such detailed that it necessitated a new writing paradigm.
-The shift included among many other things ..
+This shift, among many other things, included ..
-- adapting the language model from "primarily spoken" to "primarily written";
+- improvements in the language model from "primarily spoken" to "primarily written";
 - extension of calligraphic symbols to capture the true essence of spoken word;
-- organizing a pay back model around scribing;
+- organizing a self sustaining pay back model around scribing;
 - development of writing tools such as palm leaves, ink, and pen.
 - and patience to write (and read) long meaningful text.

-But more importantly, finding a purpose to write -  a narrative that would span ages without losing it's lustre and relevance.
-The idea of "transcription"  was to `Mahabharata`, the way "C" - the computer programming language, was purpose built for Unix, Or block-chain technology was white-papered specifically for the Bitcoin. [^c]
+But more importantly, finding a purpose to write -  a narrative that would span ages without losing it's luster and relevance.
+The idea of "transcription"  was to `Mahabharata`, the way a "keyboard & display" is to a  computer - purpose built. [^c]

 The legend says, `Dwaipayana` invoked `Bramha` - the all pervading supreme knowledge, to accomplish this pursuit.